A generalization of Kummer theory to Hopf-Galois extensions: A Kummer condition for Hopf-Galois extensions

 If $L/K$ is Galois with group $G$ and we write $H_c$ for its classical Galois structure, the notion of $G$-eigenvector in Section \ref{kummergalois} is just the one of $H_c$-eigenvector according to Definition \ref{defieig}.

 There are some immediate remarks from Definition \ref{defieig}.
-The element $\alpha=0$ is always an $H$-eigenvector in $L$.
-Indeed, from the injectivity of $\rho_H$ it follows that $h\cdot0=0$.
+The element $\alpha=0$ is always an $H$-eigenvector in $L$, since $h\cdot0=0$ for every $h\in H$.
 Another trivial example of eigenvector is $\alpha=1$.
 In this case, we have that $h\cdot1=\epsilon_H(h)$, where $\epsilon_H$ is the counity of $H$ as a $K$-Hopf algebra.
 Note that if $\alpha\neq0$, the element $\lambda(h)$ is completely determined by $h$.
 In the sequel we will always assume that $H$-eigenvectors are not zero.

 In order to check that an element $\alpha$ is an $H$-eigenvector, it is enough to consider a $K$-basis of $H$.
 Indeed, if $W=\{w_i\}_{i=1}^n$ is a $K$-basis of $H$, for $h=\sum_{i=1}^nh_iw_i\in H$ we have that where $\lambda(h)=\sum_{i=1}^nh_i\lambda(w_i)\in K$.